Aliases for MAX Gene

 GeneCards Summary for MAX Gene

 MAX (MYC Associated Factor X) is a Protein Coding gene.
-Diseases associated with MAX include max-related hereditary paraganglioma-pheochromocytoma syndrome and max-related susceptibility to pheochromocytoma.
+Diseases associated with MAX include Hereditary Paraganglioma-Pheochromocytoma Syndromes and Pheochromocytoma.
 Among its related pathways are Validated targets of C-MYC transcriptional repression and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for MAX Gene